Author: dangreen.com

 🌎 Coordinates

-As per the United States Census Bureau, the population of Windsor was approximately 899 as of the 2010 census.
-The town has a diverse age range, with a significant portion of the population being families.
-The racial makeup of the town is predominantly White, with small percentages of other races.
+As of the 2010 census, the population of Colchester was 17,067, making it the fourth-most populous municipality and second-most populous town in the state of Vermont.
+The town has a diverse age range, with a significant number of residents being young professionals.
+The racial makeup of the town is predominantly White, with minorities of Asian, African American, Native American, and other races.

 🏞️ Nature & Environment